-3.8.4.7 When spoil is discharged by long chute or conveyor methods, stability of a dredger shall be checked for the case of statical action of the moment due to the mass forces of the long chute or the conveyor (in the athwartship plane) filled with spoil (with no regard to the waves and wind effects).
-In this case, the vessel's stability is considered to be adequate, if maximum statical heel is not more than the angle of down-flooding or the angle at which the freeboard becomes equal to 300 mm, whichever is less.
+- 3.8.4.7 When spoil is discharged by long chute or conveyor methods, stability of a dredger shall be checked taking into account static heeling moment due to the long chute or the conveyor (in the athwartship plane) filled with spoil (with no regard to the waves and wind effects). - 3.8.5 Effect of liquid cargo outflow and sea water inflow into the hopper.

-3.8.5 Effect of liquid cargoes.

-When calculating the effect of liquid cargoes as specified in $\underline{1.4.7}$ for hopper dredgers and hopper barges, it shall be assumed that:
+When calculating stability for hopper dredgers and hopper barges, it shall be assumed that:

-- .1 for a vessel with spoil having density over 1,3 t/m3, the spoil is regarded as solid non-overflowing cargo; the lever of statical and dynamical stability is determined for the constant displacement and position of the spoil centre of gravity in the hopper; - .2 for a vessel with spoil having density equal to, or less than 1,3 t/m3 the spoil is regarded as liquid cargo; the lever of statical and dynamical stability is determined at the variable displacement and position of the spoil centre of gravity, taking account of the spoil flowing overboard and reduction of the vessel's draught.

-No such calculation is carried out if the vessel is provided with a longitudinal bulkhead in the hopper, the spoil in the latter case being regarded as solid cargo;
+.1 for a vessel with spoil having density over 1,3 t/m3, the spoil is regarded as solid non-overflowing cargo, unless otherwise stated.

+The calculation of vessel's trim, righting lever and dynamic stability curve lever is carried out for the constant displacement and position of the spoil centre of gravity in the hopper until the sea water enters into the hopper from overboard or through overflow arrangement.

+After sea water inflow into the hopper, the calculation of trim, righting lever and dynamic stability curve lever is carried out for variable displacement and position of the spoil centre of gravity;

+.2 for a vessel with spoil having density equal to or less than 1,3 t/m3, the spoil is considered as a liquid cargo, unless otherwise stated.

+The calculation of vessel's trim, righting lever and dynamic stability curve lever is carried out for variable displacement and position of the spoil centre of gravity, taking account of the liquid cargo outflow and sea water inflow into the hopper from overboard or through overflow arrangement;

-.3 for a vessel without spoil, the hopper is in communication with sea water, that is flaps or valves are open.
-The lever of statical and dynamical stability is determined for the constant displacement (as for a damaged vessel).
+.3 for a vessel without spoil, the hopper is in direct communication with sea water, i.e. bottom doors or valves are open.

+The calculation of vessel's trim, righting lever and dynamic stability curve lever is carried out for the constant displacement.